 FAQ

-- Plug your CF card into your computer, and start Disk Drill.
+- Connect your CF card to your computer.

-To access your Compact Flash card, you might have to purchase a card reader.
-With the card reader connected to your computer, insert the card into the reader and then open the file manager, click on the CF card entry, and view the files within.
+To access your Compact Flash card, you may need to purchase a card reader.
+With the card reader connected to your computer, insert the card into the reader, open the file manager, click on the CF card entry, and view the files within.

 They can.
 Memory like this can only be written to a set number of times.
-That number is quite large, so chances of it going bad for that reason, is slim.
+That number is quite large, so the chances of it going bad for that reason are slim.
 You’re more likely to find a bad CF card due to misuse or operating system error.

-CF cards are faster than SD cards, but they are also more expensive and are not used by as many devices as are SD cards.
+CF cards are faster than SD cards, but they are also more expensive and are not as widely used in consumer devices.

 The difference between CF Type 1 and Type 2 is the thickness of the card.
-CF Type I card is 3.3mm thick, while CF Type II card is 5mm thick
+A CF Type I card is 3.3 mm thick, while a CF Type II card is 5 mm thick.